 This underscores the need for wealthy Western countries to lead by example in reducing resource consumption and fostering a sustainable future.

-3. The concept of “responsible buying” is complex, but striving for “more responsible” is a good start for me. ↩︎
+The concept of “responsible buying” is complex, but striving to be “more responsible” is a good start for me. ↩︎

-7. Veja has many white shoes, which I find impractical due to how quickly they get dirty. ↩︎
+Veja has many white shoes, which I find impractical because they get dirty quickly. ↩︎